skip to log on skip to main content

 Who gets what: difficult conversations

-ANZ Private Senior Estate Planning Lawyer, Brian Barlow, says it is not unheard of for businesses owners to pass away without even a simple will in place, creating enormous angst for business partners and family members alike.
+Unfortunately, it’s not unheard of for business owners to pass away without even a simple will in place, creating enormous angst for business partners and family members alike.

 • Assets can’t always be divided cleanly in equal portions, and estate planning can involve difficult calls about whether one sibling is old enough and responsible enough to handle the responsibility of an inheritance.